yuranusduke/FocusedDropoutCNN/README.md

 ## Contributions

-In this part, we dynamically update our contribution in our group with three people.
+In this part, we dynamically update our contribution in code part for our group with three people.
+For results' contributions, please refer to [result page](https://github.com/yuranusduke/FocusedDropoutCNN/tree/results).

 :heavy_check_mark: 2023/04/07: Kunhong Yu creates original and empty repo to start project